-Facebook designates four ethnic armed groups; the Arakan Army, Myanmar National Democratic Alliance Army, Kachin Independence Army, and Ta’ang National Liberation Army as “dangerous organizations” and had shut them down from its platform.
+Facebook designates four ethnic armed groups, the Arakan Army, Myanmar National Democratic Alliance Army, Kachin Independence Army, and Ta’ang National Liberation Army, as “dangerous organizations” and shut them down from its platform.

-Blacklisting four Myanmar’s ethnic rebel groups from its platform was a stunt to control impassioned hate speech, misinformation and incitement on its platform.
+Blacklisting four of Myanmar’s ethnic rebel groups from its platform was a stunt to control impassioned hate speech, misinformation, and incitement on its platform.

-Again in December, Facebook had eradicated about 600 additional accounts, pages, and groups which were suspected to have links with the Myanmar military for engaging in inauthentic behavior.
+Again in December, Facebook eradicated about 600 additional accounts, pages, and groups which were suspected of having links with the Myanmar military for engaging in inauthentic behavior.

-Now, the company announces to remove groups it branded as “dangerous organizations” to “prevent offline harm.”
-The announcement by the tech giant coincides with an uptick in violence in northern Rakhine State after the AA attacked police outposts on January 4 in coordinated raids that killed 13 policemen and sparking a crackdown by the Tatmadaw which the United Nations said has displaced at least 5,200 people.
+Now, the company announced to remove groups it branded as “dangerous organizations” to “prevent offline harm.”
+The announcement by the tech giant coincides with an uptick in violence in northern Rakhine State after the AA attacked police outposts on January 4 in coordinated raids that killed 13 policemen and sparked a crackdown by the Tatmadaw, which the United Nations said has displaced at least 5,200 people.